armanbilge/BIOINF702/assignment3.md

 homologous structure [@Lup08].
 However, due to the immense computational resources necessary for its implementation, little serious effort has been made in this area [@LWZ09].
+Proteins are generally modelled on the atomic level, where each atom is represented by three coordinates (either using the Cartesian system or the torsion-angle system), such that a protein consisting of $n$ atoms has
+$3\left(n-1\right)$ degrees of freedom [@XZ12].
+For example, the beta subunit of haemoglobin consists of nearly 5000 atoms for some 15000 degrees of freedom [@Kav+98].
+The number of atoms also provides a lower bound on the number of particles considered in an accurate physical model, which must also consider the solvent.
+Unfortunately it is infeasible to complete such calculations on a realistic time scale.

 These limitations force the use of various approximations in the form of mathematical, statistical, and computational techniques.
 From this perspective, the protein structure prediction problem is framed